Cargill/splinter-docs/docs/0.5/examples/gameroom/index.md

 example application, as configured, sets up Splinter nodes for two imaginary
 organizations: Acme Corporation and Bubba Bakery.

-To learn about the Splinter functionality that powers this deceptively simple application, see the [Gameroom Technical Walkthrough]({% link docs/0.5/examples/gameroom/walkthrough/index.md %}).

 ## Running the Gameroom Demo with Docker

 **Note:** For the Kubernetes instructions, see [Running the Gameroom demo in